LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 D) Tie it All Together
 ^^^^^^^^^^^^^^^^^^^^^^^

 Define a ``runProgram`` function that will:

 #.
-Accept the ``scoringAlgorithms`` array as an argument.
+Accept the ``scoringAlgorithms`` array as a parameter.
 #.
 Use ``initialPrompt`` to pick the algorithm.
 #.
 Prompt the user for a word to score.
 #.
 Use the selected algorithm to determine the score for the word:

    a.
-If the user entered ``0`` or an invalid option, use the Scrabble
+If the user enters ``0`` or an invalid option, use the Scrabble
       ``scoreFunction``.
    b.
 If the user entered ``1``, use the Simple Score ``scoreFunction``.
    c.
 If the user entered ``2``, use the Bonus Vowels ``scoreFunction``.

 #.
 Display the score for the word.
 #.
-Repeat steps 3 to 5 until the program is stopped.
+Repeat steps 3 to 5 until the user stops the program by entering 'Stop'.

 Test Words
 -----------